 In terms of the display, the front plate must have a white background and the rear a yellow reflective background, both with clear black characters.
 On top of this, the characters now have to be displayed in the specific ‘Charles Wright’ font, or its 3D counterpart.

-There are certain things that are not allowed on a number plate, for example, you cannot have a patterned background or anything that will interfere with the display of the plate.
+There are certain things that are not allowed on a private plate UK, for example, you cannot have a patterned background or anything that will interfere with the display of the plate.
 Likewise, no logos or popular symbols can be shown, only symbols of the country that the vehicle is registered too.
 If you fail to have a legal number plate you could be fined up to £1000 and have your license taken away.

 Where can I buy a private plate?